benholtzman/datamovies/README.md

 The easiest way to download these packages is using Anaconda (see above).
 Follow the link next to each package name above and copy-paste the corresponding command into the terminal.
 For example, to install numpy type this into the Mac Terminal:

 `conda install -c anaconda numpy`

+To make sure the packages were successfully installed, type this:

+`conda list`